browserengineering/book/src/lab1-tests.md

 The `...` allow you to print a port once you implement that in Section 1.7.

+If you fail to provide a valid URL, it'll load the book's home page:

+    >>> lab1.URL('not a url') #doctest: +ELLIPSIS
+    Malformed URL found, falling back to the WBE home page.
+      URL was: not a url
+    URL(scheme=http..., host=browser.engineering,... path='/')

 The first half of the `request` function is tested in the next section.